On this page..

-Believe it or not, soil is an exciting new science where astonishing breakthroughs are just beginning to occur!
+Soil is an exciting new science where astonishing breakthroughs are just beginning to occur.
 I am likely to tinker with this page some more over the coming years simply because of the startling new developments in our understanding of soil, and how agriculture interacts with it to either destroy or renew.

 In many ways the ground beneath our feet is as alien as a distant planet.
 The processes occurring in the top few centimenters of Earth’s surface are the basis of all life on dry land but the opacity of soil has severely limited our understanding of how it functions….
 However, perspectives are beginning to change… Interest in soil is booming, spurred in part by technical advances of the past decade.”